rorp/snostr/README.md

 You can download an unofficial build for `darwin-aarch64` here: https://github.com/rorp/secp256k1-kmp-jni-jvm-darwin/blob/master/secp256k1-kmp-jni-jvm-darwin-0.7.0.jar

-Create `lib` folder in the project root and copy `secp256k1-kmp-jni-jvm-darwin-0.7.0.jar` in there.
+Create `core/lib` folder in the project root and copy `secp256k1-kmp-jni-jvm-darwin-0.7.0.jar` in there.

 Since this is an unofficial build, please, use this JAR-file only for